-156) Case A.
+162) Case A.

-a) The original start shall be deemed null and void.

-b) The length of the restarted race will be the full original race distance.

-c) The drivers who are eligible to take part in the race shall be eligible for the restart either in their original car or in a spare car.

-d) Any driver who was forced to start from the back of the grid or the pit lane during the original start may start from his original grid position ;

-e) After the signal to stop the race has been given, all cars able to do so will proceed directly but slowly to either :

-the pit lane or ;

-- if the grid is clear, to their original grid position or ;

-- if the grid is not clear, to a position behind the last grid position as directed by the marshals.

-f) Cars may be worked on in the pits or on the grid.
-If work is carried out on the grid, this must be done in the car's correct grid position and must in no way impede the re-start.

-g) Refuelling will be allowed until the five minute signal is shown.
+- The original start shall be deemed null and void. - b) The length of the restarted race will be the full original race distance. - c) The drivers who are eligible to take part in the race shall be eligible for the restart either in their original car or in a spare car. - d) Any driver who was forced to start from the back of the grid or the pit lane during the original start may start from his original grid position; - e) After the signal to stop the race has been given, all cars able to do so will proceed directly but slowly to either: - the pit lane or; - if the grid is clear, to their original grid position or ; - if the grid is not clear, to a position behind the last grid position as directed by the marshals. - f) Cars may be worked on in the pit lane, the team's designated garage area or on the grid.
+If work is carried out on the grid this must be done in the car's correct grid position and must in no way impede the re-start. - g) Refuelling will only be allowed in the pits at the team's designated garage area.

-157) Case B.
+163) Case B.